michaelrutherford/orthochrome/README.md

 # silvalide

 ## About
-A Python program that simulates analog film effects on digital images.
+A program to emulate the effects of analog film on digital images.
+It offers a variety of selectable presets, including options for standard, sepia tone, orthochromatic, and infrared film effects.
+Its name comes from the silver halide crystals used in traditional film.

 ## Todo
 - [x] Rewrite in Python